|Photo courtesy the Saturday Paper|

 Dapin interviewed hundreds of Nashos and came to the same conclusion.

 The myth persists, and until a short time ago was included in material available to schools on the ANZAC day website.
-I emailed them with my evidence, and they subsequently removed it, but this sequence of events is typical of the exploitation of the commemoration to support a spurious narrative.
+I emailed them with my evidence, but was ignored.
+My email remains unacknowledged.

 Those who served were on the whole, ordinary men caught up in the absurdity of war.
 They wanted to live - they saw no glory in dying in war.
 They loved and were loved.
 They who were killed left family and lovers behind who will mourn them forever.